littlesarker/Nodejs-For-beginners/README.md

     Work with file paths and directories in a cross-platform way Monitor system resources and performance
     Handle operating system signals and errors

+  # Events
+  Every action on a computer is an event, like when a connection is made or a file is opened.
+  Objects in Node.js can fire events, like the readStream object fires events when opening and closing a file.

+  Node.js uses an event-driven architecture where objects called "emitters" emit named events that cause function objects ("listeners") to be called.